jgslp/mvp_codeop/README.md

 ### Dependencies

 - Open a new terminal window
-- Run `npm install` in the project's root folder to install Node/Express dependencies.
+- Run `npm install` in the project's root folder to install Node/Express dependencies
 - Open a new terminal window
 - Enter `cd client` to navigate to the client folder
 - Run `npm install` to install React dependencies